lkuper/dissertation/talks/proposal.md

 Finally, I expect to spend about three months writing.
 We want to do an extended journal version of the POPL paper, which I expect will include this material on `bump`.
 I also want to write a new paper on CRDTs and LVars.
 And finally I need to integrate the material from all these papers into the dissertation itself.

-Altogether, this plan puts me on track to defend in September 2014.
+Altogether, this plan puts me on track to defend, in September 2014, and my thesis is that:

+## Thesis statement

+Lattice-based data structures are a general and practical foundation for deterministic and quasi-deterministic parallel and distributed programming.

+That's all I have!
+Thanks again.